hese are some of the more frequently asked questions we hear from our new eaters.

 I don't have a food restriction but I don't really like certain food items.
 Can I make changes to the food options while I'm actually on the tour?

 Our food samplings are carefully pre-selected to highlight the best food our restaurants serve as well as highlight the many types of food that the South has to offer.
 For that reason, we cannot make last minute substitutions while on the tour.
-We offer 15 tastings, so even if there’s one tasting you might not like, we’re sure you’ll find something to enjoy on our tours.
+We offer 10 to 15 tastings on each tour, so even if there’s one tasting you might not like, we’re sure you’ll find something to enjoy on our tours.

 Yes- all guests must purchase a ticket whether they plan to partake in the food tastings or not.
 Non-paying individuals will not able to join the tour for any reason.
 The ticket fees help cover the costs of all the food samplings and also to pay for your tour guide’s wages, who offer valuable commentary on historical, architectural, cultural and restaurant aspects of our tours.